 A celebration of Bernie’s life will be held at a later date, with arrangements to be made through MacDonald Rockwell & MacDonald Funeral Home, 270 Main St, Watertown, MA 02472.
 Memorial contributions in Bernie’s name may be made to the Watertown Boys’ and Girls’ Club, 25 Whites Avenue, Watertown MA 02472.

-To plant a tree in memory of M. Bernadette (O'Donnell) Corbett, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of M. Bernadette (O'Donnell) Corbett, please visit our floral store.

 Watertown Boys & Girls Club